CompuTec/computec-docs/docs/processforce/administrator-guide/licensing/license-server/direct-access.md

 # Configure CompuTec Service Manager

-This document provides a step-by-step guide on how to use and configure CompuTec Service Manager.
+CompuTec Service Manager is a crucial component of the CompuTec License Server suite, allowing users to manage and configure various CompuTec services efficiently.
+This guide provides step-by-step instructions for setting up and using the CompuTec Service Manager to ensure seamless operation and optimal performance.

 :::info
-    CompuTec Service Manager is a part of CompuTec License Server, and you can locate its installation guide at [the CompuTec License Server Installation page](./license-server-installation.md).
+    CompuTec Service Manager is a part of CompuTec License Server.
+For installation details, please refer to  [the CompuTec License Server Installation Guide](./license-server-installation.md).
 :::

 ---

 ## Starting CompuTec Service Manager

-After the CompuTec License Server installation in the system, you'll find the CompuTec Service Manager shortcut in the Windows program list.
+Once the CompuTec License Server is installed, the CompuTec Service Manager can be accessed from the Windows program list.

     ![CompuTec Service Manager](./media/direct-access/computec-service-manager.png)

-After clicking it, the CT icon appears in the Windows notification area:
+Clicking the shortcut will place the CT icon in the Windows notification area:

 ![CT shortcut](./media/direct-access/CT-shortcut.webp)

-After opening the Manager, the COMPUTEC SERVICE MANAGER window appears.
-Here you can start/stop/restart a chosen CompuTec service:
+Opening the Manager displays the COMPUTEC SERVICE MANAGER window, where you can start, stop, or restart a selected CompuTec service:To configure a specific service, click the Settings button.
+The Terminal Licensing section allows you to manage licenses for CompuTec PDC and CompuTec WMS products.

 ![CT Service Manager](./media/direct-access/CT-Service-Manager_1.webp)